canaxess/presentations/a11y-camp-2020/README.md

 Whilst headings are applied, they haven't been applied _correctly_.
 As the two tests reside under the one success criterion it's recorded as a failure overall.

 ## 2. Creating a compatibility testing checklist
+**Scope**: All representative pages

-These are fixed tests which determine how well the content is rendered in browser and screen reader combinations, any irregularities are recorded in each cell.
+These are fixed tests covering all representative pages in the site sample which determine how well the content is rendered in browser and screen reader combinations, any irregularities are recorded in each cell.
 Browser and screen reader combinations need to be tailored for your circumstances.

 | Test                             | JAWS IE11 | JAWS Chrome | JAWS Edge | JAWS Firefox | NVDA IE11 | NVDA Chrome | NVDA Edge | NVDA Firefox |
 |:----------------------------------|:-------------|:---------------|:-------------|:----------------|:-------------|:---------------|:-------------|:----------------|